Arterial switch operation: Intra-operative

+The great arteries are usually arranged using the LeCompte maneuver, with the aortic cross clamp positioned to hold the pulmonary artery anterior to the ascending aorta.
+On imaging, the pulmonary arteries will classically have the appearance of being draped over the aorta.
+Sometimes, however, patient anatomy prevents this and the aorta great vessels are kept in the non-anatomic 'anterior aorta' arrangement.
+The coronary arteries infundibular branches and the aortic root extending the sinus of Valsalva are then surgically cut off the native aorta and transplanted onto the pulmonary root to make a neo-aorta.

-The HLM is turned off and the aortic and atrial cannula are removed, then an incision is made in the right atrium, through which the congenital or palliative atrial septal defect (ASD) is repaired; where a Rashkind balloon atrial septostomy was used, the ASD should be able to be closed with sutures, but cases involving large congenital ASDs or Blalock-Hanlon atrial septectomy, a pericardial, xenograft, or Dacron patch may be necessary.
-If there is a VSD which has not yet been repaired, this is performed via the atrial incision and tricuspid valve, using sutures for a small defect or a patch for a large defect.
+The bypass machine is then turned off, an incision is made in the right atrium, through which the congenital or palliative atrial septal defect is repaired.
+In septal defects where a Rashkind balloon atrial septostomy was used, the ASD should be able to be closed with sutures, but cases involving large congenital atrial septal defects or Blalock-Hanlon atrial septectomy, a patch can be used.

+If there is a ventricular septal defect which has not yet been repaired, this is also fixed through the atrial incision and tricuspid valve, again using sutures for a small defect or a patch for a large defect.

-When the septal defects have been repaired and the atrial incision is closed, the previously removed cannula are replaced and the HLM is restarted.
-The left ventricle is then vented and the cross clamp removed from the aorta, enabling full-flow to be re-established and rewarming to begin; at this point the patient will receive an additional dose of Regitine to keep blood pressure under control.
-The previously harvested pericardium is then used to patch the coronary explantation sites, and to extend - and widen, if necessary - the neo-pulmonary root, which allows the pulmonary artery to be anastamosed without residual tension; the pulmonary artery is then transplanted to the neo-pulmonary root.
+When the septal defects have been repaired and the atrial incision is closed, the patient is again placed on cardiopulmonary pass.
+The left ventricle is then vented and the cross clamp removed from the aorta, enabling full-flow to be re-established and rewarming to begin.
+At this point the patient will receive an additional dose of Regitine to keep blood pressure under control.
+The previously harvested pericardium is then used to patch the coronary explantation sites, and to extend and widen the neo-pulmonary root, which allows the pulmonary artery to be anastamosed without residua tension; the pulmonary artery is then transplanted to the neo-pulmonary root.